smarteditors/slate/source/includes/sessions/_authenticate.md

 }
 ```

 This endpoint authenticates a User.
+Once authenticated endpoints can be accessed provided a valid token is submitted in the request header.

 ### HTTP Request